Why choose Canada as a possible study destination?

 If students are not native speakers of English (or French), they might be asked to take a test to prove their competence in the language.
 Both TOEFL and IELTS are widely used as evidence of English skills, and results in certain other systems will also be considered.

-Most degree programmes run for 4 years, and the academic year runs from September until June.
+Most degree programmes run for 4 years, and the academic year runs from September until May.
 Initially, the programmes are often quite general, but students specialise increasingly as they proceed through their studies.
-As in the united States, students in Canada don’t normally embark upon highly specialised, vocational courses such as law and medicine straight from high school: these are generally studied at postgraduate level.
+As in the United States, students in Canada don’t normally embark upon highly specialised, vocational courses such as law and medicine straight from high school: these are generally studied at postgraduate level.